 - There will be a daily screening of staff and participants for symptoms prior to entering our studio space.

 - Parents will apply their own children’s sunscreen prior to coming to class or camp.

 - Reduced class sizes.
-Participation max in classes for young children is 9 for Studio 100; 15 for teenagers.
+Participation max in classes for young children is 15.
 All participants should practice physical distancing where possible.

 - Parents and caregivers should remain outside of the studio to pick up and drop off their children.

 - No hugs, handshakes or physical contact greetings.

 - Classes will be taught outside and in studio utilizing physical distancing.

 - Classes will incorporate more individualized activities and our exercises and activities will be adapted to allow for social distancing; avoiding activities that require physical contact.